mailchimp/content-style-guide/readme.md

 ## Markdown

 Markdown is handy because you can write your content without HTML tags.
-However this can leave you with few options if you want to control the layout of your text.
+Here are some tips to help you control the layout of your text.

 ### Headers